ShiuLab/Manuscript_Code/2023_Ath_multi-omics/README.md

 awk \'NR==FNR { lines[$0]=1; next } $0 in lines\' inputFile_selected_columns Methylation_sites_listgenome_wide_383_accessions.txt > inputFile_met.txt
 ```

->>>>>>To make slurm jobs for the above two awk commands, you can use the script below, your_work_dir is the directory containing all the downloaded *.tsv files
+>>>>>>To make slurm jobs for the above two awk commands, you can use the script below.
+Your_work_dir is the directory containing all the downloaded *.tsv files

 ```
 python 07_get_targeted_sites.py your_work_dir
 ```

->>>>>Get overlapping site between SNPs and methylation data.
+>>>>>Get overlapping sites between the SNPs and the methylation sites

 ```
 Rscript 08_get_overlapping_site_between_M_and_G.r
 ```

->>>>>Get the SNP information for the overlapping site betweem SNPs and methylation data
+>>>>>Get the SNP information for the overlapping sites betweem SNPs and methylation sites

 ```
 python 09_get_ref_seq_for_overlapping_methylation_sites.py inputFile
 ```

->>>>> To facilitate the job running, the Methylation_genome_wide_383_accessions.csv file was split to 100 small files
+>>>>> To facilitate the job running, the Methylation_genome_wide_383_accessions.csv file was split into 100 small files

 ```
 awk 'NR==1{header=$0; count=1; print header > "Methylation_genome_wide_383_accessions.csv_" count; next } !( (NR-1) % 173766){		count++; print header > "Methylation_genome_wide_383_accessions.csv_" count; }  {print $0 > "Methylation_genome_wide_383_accessions.csv_" count	 }' Methylation_genome_wide_383_accessions.csv
 ```

->>>>>Fill 0s with NAs, and then fill the NAs back with 0s for overlapping site between SNPs and methylation data.
+>>>>>Fill 0s with NAs, and then fill the NAs back with 0s for overlapping site between SNPs and methylation sites.
 The inputFile is the one of the small file output from above awk command.

 ```
 python 10_fill_0_with_NaN.py inputFile